Skip to content

 What’s the average insurance cost for a group 12 car?

-According to Moneysupermarket data, the average annual cost of car insurance for a vehicle in insurance groups 11-20 is £486.37^ for comprehensive cover.
+According to MoneySuperMarket data, the average annual cost of car insurance for a vehicle in insurance groups 11-20 is £499.99^ for comprehensive cover.

-While a car’s insurance group affects how much you’ll pay for cover, other factors also play a major role in calculating your premium.
-Insurers consider things like your age, driving experience, and claims history, as younger or less experienced drivers typically face higher costs.
+While a car’s insurance group affects how much you’ll pay for cover, other factors also play a major role in calculating your final premium, including:

-Your location also matters – living in an area with higher traffic, accident rates, or vehicle crime can increase premiums.
-Additionally, factors such as your annual mileage, occupation, and type of cover can all influence the final price you pay.
+• Your postcode as living in an area with higher traffic, accident rates, or vehicle crime can increase premiums.

-Is a group 12 car cheap/expensive to insure?
+Is a group 12 car cheap or expensive to insure?

 Typically, car insurance policies for group 12 vehicles are moderately priced.
 This makes them a feasible option for many drivers.